What is a Matte Painter?

 What does a Matte Painter do?

-What role does a Matte Painter play?
+What skills does a Matte Painter need?

 While a specific college degree is not mandatory to become a Matte Painter, having a formal education in fine arts, visual effects, or a related field can be highly beneficial.
 Many professionals in this role hold degrees in animation, digital arts, or graphic design.
 Essential to the role, however, is a strong portfolio demonstrating proficiency in digital painting and visual design, which can also be developed through specialized courses and self-directed study.